Difference between primary and secondary sources

 Primary and Secondary Sources

-Learn how to distinguish between primary and secondary sources in academic research.
 They can cover the same topic, but add a layer of interpretation .
 In a literature class, for example, the primary source might be a novel about which you are writing, and secondary sources those sources also writing about that novel (i.
 This original document has not been previously published or interpreted by anyone else.Primary sources include first-hand reports and original creations (diaries, interviews, art) as well as experimental results (from clinical trials, experiments, scientific discoveries).
+There is no doubt that the data collection process plays an essential when it comes to statistical analysis of data.
 Primary data is highly customizable to meet the specific research objectives.
 Let’s discuss the difference between primary and secondary sources.
 Handwritten manuscript.PRIMARY SOURCE (more frequently PRIMARY TEXT) is sometimes used in a different sense in some types of classes.
 Primary and secondary sources include books, articles, websites, speeches, .
 A primary sources is likely to be more accurate because it provides contemporary information and first-hand account.
 Examples of secondary sources include: Book reviews; Scholarly articles (those that interpret or analyze other sources) Literature reviews; .

 Primary, Secondary & Tertiary Sources (+ Examples)